Named data networking: Current state

-NDN includes sixteen NSF-funded principal investigators at twelve campuses, and growing interest from the academic and industrial research communities.
+NDN includes sixteen NSF-funded principal investigators at twelve campuses, with participation from the academic and industrial research communities.
 More than 30 institutions form a global testbed.
-There exists a large body of research and an actively growing code base. contributed to NDN.
+There is a body of research and a code base. contributed to NDN.

 The NDN forwarder is currently supported on Ubuntu 18.04 and 20.04, Fedora 20+, CentOS 6+, Gentoo Linux, Raspberry Pi, OpenWRT, FreeBSD 10+, and several other platforms.
 Common client libraries are actively supported for C++, Java, JavaScript, Python, .NET Framework (C#), and Squirrel programming languages.
 The NDN-LITE is a lightweight NDN library designed for IoT networks and constrained devices.
 NDN-LITE is being actively developed and so far, NDN-LITE has been adapted to POSIX, RIOT OS, NRF boards.
 An NDN simulator and emulator are also available and actively developed.
 Several client applications are being developed in the areas of real-time conferencing, NDN friendly file systems, chat, file sharing, and IoT.